MohitMahajan03/GATE-2027/Discrete Mathematics/preps.md

 * X(Qn) = 2
 * X(Bipartite Graph) [connected] = 2

+#### Independent Set (Refer Graph Theory Part 12)

+* Set of non adjacent vertices (Refer Graph Theory Part 12)
+* Maximal Independent Set : Independent set such that no new vertex can be added to the set.
+* Independence Number β(G): Number of elements in the Maximal independent set
+* β(G) >= n.(X(G))

+#### Independent Edge Set / Matching set (Refer Graph Theory Part 12)

+* It is a set of non adjacent edges.
+* Maximal Matching set: It is a matching set such that we cannot add new edge into the set.
+* Matching number m(G): Number of edges present in the larges maximal matching set.

 #### Important questions

 * When path is not available for at least 1 pair of vertices then it called a disconnected graph